reactiness/react-alerts-lite/README.md

     transition: "none" | "slide-up" | "slide-down" | "slide-up-through" | "fade" | "slide-right" | "slide-left" | "rotate-left" | "rotate-right" | "scale" | "scale-slide-down" | "scale-slide-left" | "scale-slide-right" | "scale-slide-up"
   })
 ```
+- type: Type of alert to add
 - timeout: How long before your alert unmounts
 - duration: How long the transition animation will take
+- position: The screen position to render the alert
+- content: This will be the content you want to render inside the alert
 - closeButton: Whether to display the close button or not
 - onClose: callback for when the alert unmounts
 - maxHeight: Used in transitions to determine positioning of alerts in stack
+- transition: The string key for the type of transition the alert will use

 ### Custom Transitions Example